tpm2-software/tpm2-send-tbs/README.md

 ```

 > [!NOTE]
 > `xxd` buffers until its input pipe is closed.
+If a process wants to
-With many processes, commands/responses are a back and forth.
-E.g. tcti-cmd waits for a TPM response before sending the next command.
-Thus, `xxd` would block indefinitely, here.
+> send multiple TPM commands, the commands/responses are a back and forth.
+E.g.
+> tcti-cmd waits for a TPM response before sending the next command.
+Thus, `xxd`
+> would block indefinitely, here.
 >
-> As an alternative, you can use `build/hex` and `build/unhex`.
+> As an alternative, you can use the non-blocking `build/hex` and `build/unhex`.
 >
 > ```bash
 > # bash: